 Visualizing sound-wave motion in air has been a dream of scientists and engineers for at least a century and a half, although sound waves and weak shock waves were initially confused.
 August Toepler's (1836-1912) epitaph, "He was the first to see sound," actually referred to his schlieren imaging of weak shock waves from electric sparks [1].
-This error continued well into the 20th century (e.g. [2,3]) before the distinction between linear sound and true shock waves finally became clear to all.
-Sabine [4] meanwhile used shadowgrams of weak spark-driven shock waves in scale models to explore theater acoustics.
-More recently Kock [5] used an electromechanical scanning method to map sound patterns in air.
-The schlieren method became the standard means to image ultrasonic wave motion in water, e.g. [6], although that topic is beyond the present scope.
-Bucaro and Dardy [7] demonstrated in 1977 the schlieren imaging of ultrasonic waves in air at 200 kHz.
-Bershader and Prakash [8] calculated that a schlieren system with 1/5 arcsecond sensitivity could only image 1 kHz sound in air at a sound pressure level (SPL) of 122 dB and above.
-Johannesen and Hodgson [9] examined the structure of weak shock waves in air from a gas-kinetics standpoint.
-Weak shock waves emanating from brass musical instruments were observed by Hirschberg et al. [10] and Pandya et al. [11], while those produced by cracking a whip were visualized by Krehl et al. [12], all using schlieren and shadowgraph techniques [13].
-Finally, Mizukaki et al. [14] used holographic interferometry to image weak shock waves in air at a SPL of 135 dB.
+This error continued well into the twentieth century (e.g. [2,3]) before the distinction between linear sound and true shock waves finally became clear to all.

+Whether described as sound or weak shock waves, many researchers through history have studied these weak waves and their motion.
+Wood explored weak shock wave reflection and refraction using electric sparks and schlieren visualization [4].
+Sabine [5] later used shadowgrams of weak spark-driven shock waves in scale models to explore theater acoustics.
+More recently Kock [6] used an electromechanical scanning method to map sound patterns in air.
+The schlieren method became the standard means to image ultrasonic wave motion in water, e.g. [7], although that topic is beyond the present scope.
+Bucaro and Dardy [8] demonstrated in 1977 the schlieren imaging of ultrasonic waves in air at 200 kHz.
+Bershader and Prakash [9] calculated that a schlieren system with 1/5 arcsecond sensitivity could only image 1 kHz sound in air at a sound pressure level (SPL) of 122 dB (25 Pa) and above.
+Johannesen and Hodgson [10] examined the structure of weak shock waves in air from a gas-kinetics standpoint.
+Weak shock waves emanating from brass musical instruments were observed by Hirschberg et al. [11] and Pandya et al. [12], while those produced by cracking a whip were most recently visualized by Krehl et al. [13], all using schlieren and shadowgraph techniques [14].
+Finally, Mizukaki et al. [15] used digital phase-shift holographic interferometry to image weak shock waves in air at a SPL of 135 dB (112 Pa).